The U.S. Embassy in Madagascar and Comoros solicits applications for the summer 2024 Study of the U.S. Institutes for Secondary Educators.

 CANDIDATE DESCRIPTION AND QUALIFICATIONS:

-Study of the U.S. Institutes for Secondary Educators are highly competitive.
-Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with U.S. studies focus or component, who have no prior or limited experience in the United States, and who have a special interest and experience in the field of secondary education and the program subject areas as demonstrated through past scholarship, accomplishments, and professional duties.
+– SUSI for Secondary Educators are highly competitive.
+Priority will be given to candidates who have firm plans to enhance, update, or develop courses and/or educational materials with U.S. studies focus or component, who have no prior or limited experience in the United States, and who have a special interest and experience in the field of secondary education and the program subject areas as demonstrated through past scholarship, accomplishments, and professional duties.

-Candidates should be mid-career, typically between the ages of 30-50, highly motivated and experienced secondary school teachers and administrators.
+– Candidates should be mid-career, typically between the ages of 30-50, highly motivated and experienced secondary school teachers and administrators whose students are approximately 14-18 years of age.

-Ideal candidates are individuals who are seeking to introduce or enhance aspects of U.S. studies into their curricula or to offer specialized seminars/workshops for education professionals in U.S. studies or related fields.
+– Ideal candidates are individuals who are seeking to introduce or enhance aspects of U.S. studies into their curricula or to offer specialized seminars/workshops for education professionals in U.S. studies or related fields.
 While the nominee’s scholarly and professional credentials are an important consideration, the potential impact and multiplier effect from their participation in the Institute is equally important.
+Ideal candidates will have little or no prior experience living in or visiting the United States.

-Candidates must demonstrate English language fluency.
+– Candidates must demonstrate English language fluency.
 Institutes are rigorous and demanding academic programs conducted entirely in English.
-Participants will be expected to read and comprehend substantial written assignments in English and to fully and actively participate in all seminar and panel discussions.
+Participants will be expected to read and comprehend substantial written assignments in English and to participate in all seminar and panel discussions fully and actively.
 English fluency is vital to a successful experience in the Institute, for the participants as individuals and to foster cohesive and interactive group.

 Shortlisted candidates will be invited for an interview.

-Prospective applicants are encouraged to visit SUSI’s website page to obtain general information about the Institutes.
-The address is: http://exchanges.state.gov/susi.
+Prospective applicants are encouraged to visit SUSI’s website page at http://exchanges.state.gov/susi to learn more about the program.